We manage your senior living project.

 Today the property consistently averages $100,000 net operating income each month.
 Applying an 8-cap, the property value has increased from $3.5 million in 2003 to $11.6 million.

-In December 2010, a large, mostly Independent Living community in Northern California had been open for approximately 18 months and was 29% occupied and operating at a negative NOI margin.
+A large, mostly Independent Living community in Northern California had been open for approximately 18 months and was 29% occupied and operating at a negative NOI margin.
 The owners needed relief and decided to bring in Integral Senior Living (ISL) as the operations management company.

 There was not a single move-in for about six months prior to our management.
 As a result, before engaging ISL, the Owner had decided that a move-in motivator would be to offer life time rate locks to prospective residents.
 We were able to stop this practice soon after taking over management, effectively demonstrating to the Owner the negative, long term implications to revenue, while implementing sales and marketing methods that were more effective in driving traffic and move-in activity, as well as increasing revenue/unit.